dimbas/most_commmon_words/README.rst

 =================

-The utility for determining the most used words
+The utility for determining the most used words in python source code

 * Free software: MIT
 * Requirements